 Crisis and Trauma Counseling Continuing Education Course Objectives and Outline:

-- Describe at least one factor that influences human trauma response.
+- Describe at least one factor that influences the human trauma response.

 - Discuss the relationship between trauma and mental illness.

-- Define re-traumatization and identify at least one strategy to prevent it.
+- Describe re-traumatization and at least one strategy to prevent it.

-- Identify at least two traumatic stress reactions.
+- Describe at least two traumatic stress reactions.

-- Identify at least two demographic groups who are at higher risk of trauma.
+- Explain at least two demographic groups who are at higher risk of trauma.

-- Identify at least one risk factor when providing trauma, grief, and crisis counseling.
+- Discuss at least one risk factor when providing trauma, grief, and crisis counseling.

 - Screening and Assessment

-- Core Elements for Responding to Mental Health Crises
+- Core Elements for Responding to Mental Health Crisis

 - Disaster Crisis Counseling

 - Disaster Crisis Counseling Techniques

 - Addressing the Unique Needs of Diverse Populations in Crisis Counseling

 Instructors: Nicole Hiltibran, MA, LMFT; Julie Campbell, Phd

 Author: Nicole Hiltibran, MA LMFT – SAMHSA – Department of Health and Human Services